 Often, catfish do not have scales and have whisker-like barbs around their mouths.
 The species of catfish above are all small and able to fit in a home-sized aquarium.
 Freshwater that is filtered daily is best to keep them alive longest.
 Most catfish are scavengers and will eat plant life or meat.
 Fresh meat like worms, shrimp, and cut fish are best.

 Found in the lakes and rivers native to South America, the discus fish is a popular species kept as a pet.
 They are less commonly owned due to their diet and habitat needed.
-Discus needs warmer waters which must be changed weekly.
+Discus fish need warmer waters that must be changed weekly.
 They can grow large and need a tank of at least 75 gallons.
 They are calm-natured but can be aggressive since they are also cichlids.
-High temperatures and low ph is needed as their preferred water type.
+High temperatures and low pH is needed as their preferred water type.